zimventures/TIL/_GitHubPages/codespaces.md

 ## Setup Dev Container

 A great feature of Codespaces is the ["dev containers" functionality](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/configuring-codespaces-for-your-project).
 When launching a Codespace, GitHub checks the root of your repo for a `.devcontainer` directory.
-If present, it will use information stored there for the initial buildout of our virtual machine image.
+If present, it will use information stored there for the initial build out of our virtual machine image.
 Microsoft has an [entire repo](https://github.com/microsoft/vscode-dev-containers) dedicated to pre-build `.devcontainer` configurations, based on your project type.
 Lucky for us, there is one that already exists for Jekyll.